dCO2/rococo/_posts/2022-08-17-project-mnemosyne.md

 _Silence of the Sea_ by Bang Hai Ja, 2005

 ## <a href="/2022/08/17/project-mnemosyne#" style="text-decoration: none;">1.
 Intro</a>
-I began actively working on ways to improve my memory when I realized I could not learn anything properly and longterm without a kind of external structure--somewhere to "put" the many concepts I was learning, and something to help revisit them.
+I began actively working on ways to improve my memory when I realized I could not learn anything properly and longterm without a kind of external structure—somewhere to "put" the many concepts I was learning, and something to help revisit them.
 The precise history of events escape me but reading <a href="https://andymatuschak.org/prompts/">Andy Matuschak's article</a> inspired me to actually begin work on the project I had been postponing.

 The idea of human memory augmentation is a very broad and interesting one.
 Methods for improving memory can be medical as with the use of [Nootropics](https://en.wikipedia.org/wiki/Nootropic).
 Or creative as with the use of Mnemonics.
 Or even technological as with the use of systems that afford spaced repetition.
 The methods are various and the history is rich.